SovnSkyrim/Aldrnari/README.md

 #### Clean Skyrim

 I highly recommend uninstalling the game through Steam, deleting the game folder, and reinstalling it.
 You should also clean up the `Skyrim Special Edition` folder in `Documents/My Games/` by deleting the contents in it.
-Alternatively, use the [Shredder](https://www.nexusmods.com/skyrimspecialedition/mods/30133).

-If you ever used Vortex to mod Skyrim SE, using the Shredder becomes a critically important step, as Vortex will conflict heavily with any Wabbajack installation, so backup your stuff or shred it.

-If the Shredder is unavailable at the time you read this, manually uninstall Vortex and manually delete the `Skyrim Special Edition` folder located in your `SteamLibrary\steamapps\common`, where your SteamLibrary is.

 [THIS](https://imgur.com/a/1dySo8q) is approximately what a clean Skyrim install should look like after shredding or cleaning it manually.